 How does PDF parsing and indexing work?

 One of SearchWP’s most popular features is it’s ability to index PDF content.
-Unfortuantely PDF parsing can be a complex, server intensive process, but SearchWP aims to make it as easy as possible for each customer.
+Unfortunately PDF parsing can be a complex, server intensive process, but SearchWP aims to make it as easy as possible for each customer.
 It is important to understand how SearchWP parses and indexes PDFs so support staff can best assist you should you find any problems with PDF parsing, indexing, and results.

 What PDFs can SearchWP index?